Connect with a certified trainer for free

 Subungual Hematoma Hero Image 2

 A subungual Hematoma, also called “runner’s toe,” is a buildup of blood in the nail bed that gives the appearance of a purple toenail.
 The injury is caused by damage to the blood vessels in the toe.
 It’s common among runners and other athletes.
-Treatment is usually home-based but athletes should see a doctor if they see signs of infection or the condition doesn’t rapidly improve.
+Runners’ toe treatment is usually home-based, but athletes should see a doctor if they see signs of infection or if the condition doesn’t improve rapidly.

 What causes Subungual Hematoma?

 Runner’s toe is caused by broken blood vessels in the nail bed.
-Often this happens as a result of an acute trauma, like stubbing your toe or dropping a heavy object on it.
+This nail bed injury often results in a subungual hematoma, where blood under the toenail builds up and causes discoloration and pain.
+Often, this happens as a result of an acute toenail trauma, like stubbing your toe or dropping a heavy object on it commonly referred to as a crushed nail.
 This injury can also be caused by repetitive stress to the toe.
 Runners and dancers are at risk because of the down-striking forces involved in their sports.
-Shoes that are too tight can put pressure on the toes, contributing to this condition.
+Shoes that are too tight can put pressure on the toes, contributing to this condition and leading to throbbing toe pain.

 Subungual hematoma/runner’s toe is most common in these sports: